island-is/island.is/libs/application/core/README.md

 template: {
   ...
 - name: m.name
-+ name: name: determineMessageFromApplicationAnswers, ...
++ name: determineMessageFromApplicationAnswers,
+  ...
 }
 ```

-This will then return the correct name for the application depending on the answers provided.
+This will then return the name for the application depending on the answers provided in the overview and at the top of the application shell.
+Keep in mind when using dynamic names that there should not be any personal information in the name.

 ## Code owners and maintainers